-The Cook Children’s Dodson Neuroscience Research Endowment was founded in 2018 to support research aimed at improving the diagnosis and treatment of epilepsy, along with other common neurological conditions.
-The Endowment funds a team of dedicated research staff to work closely with neuroscience faculty on study design, data analysis and publication of results.
-This team … Continue reading Leading Edge: Christos Papadelis, M.D.
-Joins Cook Children’s Neurosciences as New Director of Research Center
+The Cook Children’s Dodson Neuro Research Endowment was founded in 2018 to support research aimed at improving the diagnosis and treatment of epilepsy, along with other common neurological conditions.
+The Endowment funds a team of dedicated research staff to work closely with neurosciences faculty on study design, data analysis and publication of results.
+This team’s … Continue reading Focus On Research: Cook Children’s Neurosciences Announces Director of New Research Center

 A child’s first unprovoked seizure is one of the most common problems referred to pediatric neurologists.
 This affects up to 40,000 children each year.
 While most of these patients will never have a second seizure, it is a frightening time for the family as they await diagnostic workup and neurology consultation.
 To help expedite care, … Continue reading New-Onset Seizure Clinic Seeks to Decrease Wait Time for Initial Evaluation